 - Tell someone you trust where you are going on your date (you can update that person during your date so they know where you are).

 Above all, it’s important I think to be positive and make sure that fun is always fun for you, not just what someone else thinks is fun.
-If you keep this in mind, the good times should roll.
+If you keep this in mind, the good times with no string dating should roll.